tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-OT806_IT743.cfg                      Just like OT806_IT742, but with moduleSubType assigned to the pixel modules OT807_IT743.cfg                      Just like OT806_IT743, but with fixed module orientation in TB2S OT807_IT744.cfg                      Just like OT806_IT744, but with the order of rings swapped in TEPX disks 2 and 4
+OT806_IT742.cfg                      Inner Tracker like IT711, but with a zGap of 0.7 mm OT806_IT743.cfg                      Just like OT806_IT742, but with HUGE fix of TEPX and moduleSubType assigned to the pixel modules
+OT807_IT743.cfg                      Just like OT806_IT743, but with fixed module orientation in TB2S OT807_IT744.cfg                      Just like OT806_IT744, but with the order of rings swapped in TEPX disks 2 and 4
 OT807_IT745.cfg                      Just like OT807_IT744, but without gap and using module_BPIX_L1_1x2_2500_2sens_3D instead of module_BPIX_L1_1x2_2500_3D